 In order to pull in the majority of our sailing in the Mediterranean information and videos, I’ve chronologically referenced where we started off in the Med through to our travels to Spain, Gibraltar, France, Italy, Greece, Malta, various islands and even Northern Africa.

 All my links located within this article about sailing around the Mediterranean are either links to articles I’ve written within this blog OR to my SailingBritican YouTube.com channel.
 All links will open in a new browser so you won’t lose your spot.
 I only referenced a few of my videos.
-If you want to see all 70+ videos visit our SailingBritican YouTube channel.
+If you want to see a list of all our videos visit our SailingBritican YouTube channel.

 Sailing into Gibraltar

-Finally, the day came when we flew back to Gibraltar and prepared for our second trip in Britican.
-Our plan was to sail nonstop from Gibraltar to Malta.
+Our next plan was to sail nonstop from Gibraltar to Malta.
+We had a VAT issue that we had to sort out so we needed to sail to a non-EU country.
 The trip was 900+miles and would take around seven days.

 Our second trip sailing around the Mediterranean did not go as planned!